 [1 minute reading time]

-I’ve been in the design game for a long time.
-Most of my life in fact.
 I started designing on a Sinclair Spectrum as a kid in the early 80′s, using packages which didn’t even allow me to save what I’d created.
 They had 8 colours.
 I learnt to dither to simulate more.
 I created fonts on an 8X8 grid.
 It beeped.
 I bought a multichannel sound board.
 Then it beeped in 4 channels.

 I programmed graphics and games and wrote music on 8-bit machines.
 I worked my way up to the Atari 800 XL - which gave a whole rainbow of colours (256 in fact) to choose from.
 It also had multichannel sound.
 I wrote music by programming Basic, created sound envelopes with for/next loops.
 For a while its capabilities overwhelmed me.